 5. No Charity Donations

 The InboxDollars platform doesn’t allow you to donate your earnings to charity.
 Competing sites such as Qmee do offer this option.
-While not everyone using online rewards and cashback sites is interested in passing their earnings along to those in need, the lack of a charity option at InboxDollars is a big drawback if you’re serious about using your free time and energy to “pay it forward.”
+While not everyone using online rewards and cash-back sites is interested in passing their earnings along to those in need, the lack of a charity option at InboxDollars is a big drawback if you’re serious about using your free time and energy to “pay it forward.”

 People and companies have been advertising digital get-rich-quick schemes since the dawn of the Internet.
 That’s not about to change.
-But there are also plenty of legitimate, legal ways to make money – and sometimes a bonafide living – in cyberspace.
+But there are also plenty of legitimate, legal ways to make money – and sometimes a bonafide living – online.
 You just have to know how to sort wild-eyed claims of instant riches from sustainable strategies.
 As in the real world, slow and steady usually wins the race.

 With this in mind, InboxDollars clearly offers some value for realistic, clear-eyed folks who want to add a few extra bucks to their weekly bottom lines or save on purchases they’d make anyway.
 As long as you don’t expect your relationship with InboxDollars to change your life or make you rich overnight, you’ll probably do fine with it.

 Have you used InboxDollars to earn extra income online?
+What did you think of it?